Leahnawho/Superpixel-network/README.md

 * Tensorflow
 * Keras >= 1.0
 * libtiff(optional)
-Also, this code should be compatible with Python versions 3.5.
+Also, this code should be compatible with Python versions 3.5 and Matlab.

 ### Prepare the data
 First transfer 3D volume tiff to 512*512 images.